Sanchit170054/DataAnalytics-Loan_Approval_Prediction-/README.md

 <b>
 Section: A (Exploratory Data Analysis)
 </b>
 1. Let us analyse and visualize the categorical attribute of the given train dataset using single variable.
 (15)

+a.
 Find out the number of male and female in loan applicants data.
+b.
 Find out the number of married and unmarried loan applicants.
+c.
 Find out the overall dependent status in the dataset.
+d.
 Find the count how many loan applicants are graduate and non graduate.
+e.
 Find out the count how many loan applicants property lies in urban, rural and semi-urban areas.

 2. What conclusions are you derived from the single variable analysis?
 (5)

 3. To visualize and plot the distribution plot of all numerical attributes of the given train dataset i.e. ApplicantIncome,  CoApplicantIncome and LoanAmount.
 (5)

 4. Also visualize and plot the Question-1 based on Loan_status of loan applicant (Multi variable analysis).
 (20)

 5. What conclusions are you derived from the multi variable analysis?
 (5)

 <b>